murchandamus/bips/bip-update-process.md

 * A **Standards Track BIP** describes any change that affects most or all Bitcoin implementations, such as a change to the network protocol, a change in block or transaction validity rules, or any change or addition that affects the interoperability of applications using Bitcoin.
-Standards Track BIPs consist of two parts, a design document and a reference implementation.
+Standards Track BIPs consist of two parts: a design document, and a reference implementation.
 * An **Informational BIP** describes a Bitcoin design issue, provides general guidelines, or information to the Bitcoin community, but does not propose a new feature.
 Informational BIPs do not necessarily represent a Bitcoin community